Bounding the amount of entanglement from witness operators: I. Introduction

 Entanglement~\cite{RevModPhys.81.865} is a fundamental quantum resource promising advantages over the classical resources in many information tasks ranging from quantum computation and communication~\cite{Briegel2009} to metrology~\cite{PhysRevLett.67.661, Giovannetti2004}.
 A fundamental problem is to decide if a given state is entangled or not.
 If affirmative, a natural problem is then to quantify the amount of entanglement present in the state.
 However, both these problems are typically NP-hard~\cite{np2, np1, Huang_2014}, and that has led to the development of a variety of partial entanglement criteria \cite{Horodecki2009, nrev} and computational methods \cite{SDPreview}.

 Practical entanglement detection must be reasonably efficient, i.e.~use far fewer local measurements than those needed for state tomography\, while still maintaining an adequate detection power~\cite{Guhne2005, Morelli2023, Liu2022}.
-The leading tool for such purposes is entanglement witnesses (EWs)~\cite{Terhal2000}, which are observable quantities that are positive for all separable states and negative for some entangled states.
-Every entangled state can be detected by some suitably chosen entanglement witness~\cite{RevModPhys.81.865}, although identifying it is not straightforward.
+The leading tool for such purposes is entanglement witnesses (EWs)~\cite{Terhal2000}, which are observable quantities that are by convention normalised so that they are positive for all separable states and negative for some entangled states.
+Every entangled state can in principle be detected by some suitably chosen EW~\cite{RevModPhys.81.865}, but due to its computational hardness\cite{np1, PhysRevLett.88.187904, PhysRevA.69.022308, PhysRevLett.117.210504, PhysRevLett.118.110502}, the common approach is to instead target simple EWs that give only sufficient conditions for entanglement~\cite{nrev}.

 Assuming that a device precisely measures the observables prescribed in an EW is usually insufficient.
 This can for instance be ascribed either to the realistic influence of imperfect control \cite{PhysRevA.86.062325, Morelli2022} or to the presence of uncharacterised devices.
 A well-known scenario to overcome such issues is the measurement-device-independent (MDI) scenario \cite{PhysRevLett.108.200401, PhysRevLett.110.060405}.
 EWs designed for the MDI scenario work with uncharacterised measurement devices but require the introduction of trusted, precisely controlled, quantum sources.
 All entangled states can be detected in this way \cite{PhysRevLett.108.200401}.
 An even stronger framework is the device-independent (DI) scenario, in which all assumptions on the quantum measurement devices are removed.
 EWs designed for the DI scenario are commonly known as Bell inequalities, and thus verify entanglement from quantum nonlocality~\cite{PhysRevLett.106.250404, Baccari2017, PhysRevLett.114.190401}.